Why I see governance as a service

 And I’ve also spent a lot of time studying or thinking about governance, from studying corporate governance as part of my CIMA professional management accountancy qualifications to examining the role of corporate governance in banking failures and the financial crisis for the Parliamentary Commission on Banking Standards.

-For people trying to deliver products and services, governance can feel like a drag, a set of hurdles to get over.
+For people trying to deliver products and services, governance can feel like a drag, a set of hurdles to get over, or avoided.
 And it’s not surprising.
 After all, governance can delay — or even stop — delivery.

 But it needn’t be like that.

 I now see governance as a service.
 It is a service that can deliver value to the people who use it.
-To get to a place where governance is seen as a service, you need to identify the service and the users, and you need to make sure the service reflects their needs.
+To get to a place where governance is seen as a service, you need to identify the service and the users, and you need to make sure the service reflects their needs through designing it that way.

 The fact that governance can get in the way of delivery isn’t some abstract, theoretical problem for me.
 There are a couple of experiences that explain why I’ve come to see governance as a service: a previous role I had, and my role now.